noemimontobbio/msprog/README.md

                  event='multiple', baseline='roving',                 # modify default options
                  conf_tol_days=0, conf_unbounded_right=T,             # modify default options
                  relapse=toydata_relapses)                            # provide data on relapses
+#> Warning: Setting row names on a tibble is deprecated.
+#> Setting row names on a tibble is deprecated.
+#> Setting row names on a tibble is deprecated.
+#> Setting row names on a tibble is deprecated.
 #>
 #> ---
 #> Outcome: edss